 What is abatacept?

-Your doctor may decide not to prescribe abatacept if you're pregnant or breastfeeding, or if:
+Your doctor might not prescribe abatacept if:

-- you’re currently taking an anti-TNF drug
+- you’re currently taking another biologic drug

 - you’ve had cancer.